bertoldi-collab/jax-intro/README.md

-# jax-intro
+# Introduction to Jax

-First steps with Jax
+First steps with Jax for modeling metamaterials.